 The fast fashion industry contributes so much to the world economy, so it’s no surprise that completely eradicating it seems daunting.
 According to the Economic Times, “Global apparel consumption is estimated to be around $1.8 trillion making it around 2.3% of global GDP.”
 This all comes down to our current linear economy which is contributing to the enormous amounts of waste and environmental degradation.
 This is simply because we are relying on finite resources.

 In contrast, the global ethical fashion market is predicted to “reach 8.25 billion in 2023 at a compound annual growth rate of 10.33%.
 That’s a pretty good return for a low-risk investment.
 Because sustainability offers the opportunity to design and produce indefinitely, the long-term growth and increased profit makes this initiative a no brainer.
-This gives us the opportunity to pursue a circular economy in which we rely on renewable resources.
 Thankfully consumers are pushing trends that have the potential to accelerate this growth.

 A shift in values for a sustainable future